Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Numerical results

-We use eight design stages, each selecting an optimal location for measuring $u$ using algorithm~\cref{Alg:sOED_wRestart} with $N=100$ samples and truncation tolerances of $\epsilon_G = 0.01, \epsilon_I = 0.02$, and transport maps constructed using the \texttt{deep-transport} package~\cite{Cui:2023}.
+\paragraph{Optimal designs and comparisons} We use eight design stages, each selecting an optimal location for measuring $u$ using algorithm~\cref{Alg:sOED_wRestart} with $N=100$ samples and truncation tolerances of $\epsilon_G = 0.01, \epsilon_I = 0.02$, and transport maps constructed using the \texttt{deep-transport} package~\cite{Cui:2023}.
 To speed up the computation of the tensor train density approximations, we build a reduced-order model (ROM) restricted to the data-free LIS at all the candidate sensor locations.
-Specifically, we use the discrete empirical interpolation approach combined with proper orthogonal decomposition as in~\cite{ChaturantabutSorensen:2010:1}, with samples drawn from the LIS to create the snapshots.
-The LIS at all the candidate designs that satisfies~\eqref{eq:EIG_bound} with a more conservative tolerance of $0.01$ has dimension $71$, and solving the resulting ROM is approximately 40 times faster than solving the full model.
-The computational cost of choosing the optimal designs and approximating the posteriors, along with the approximation errors, is presented in~\cref{table:cost_darcy}.
+Specifically, we use the discrete empirical interpolation approach combined with proper orthogonal decomposition as in~\cite{ChaturantabutSorensen:2010:1}, with $1000$ samples drawn from the LIS to create the snapshots.
+The LIS at all the candidate designs that satisfies~\eqref{eq:EIG_bound} with a more conservative tolerance of $0.01$ has dimension $71$, and solving the resulting ROM, which has a relative $L_2$ error of approximately $0.003$, is approximately 40 times faster than solving the full model.
+The ROM is only used to speed up the construction of the transport maps in each design stage.
+To avoid ROM error perturbing the design selection, the average information matrix appearing in the iEIG bound~\eqref{eq:iEIG_uB} is computed using the high-fidelity model.
+The computational cost of choosing the optimal designs and approximating the posteriors, along with the approximation errors, is presented in~\cref{table:cost_darcy} for both the covariance- and information-based bounds.

 Direct comparisons between our approach and existing methods in the sOED literature are not straightforward.
 To evaluate the effectiveness and accuracy of our approach, we adapt two widely used batch OED methods to the sequential setting.
-Specifically, we compare our method against a nested Monte Carlo estimator of the iEIG (as detailed in~\cref{appendix:NMC}), which is computationally expensive but serves as the gold standard for nonlinear Bayesian inverse problems.
-Additionally, we compare against a method based on Gaussian approximations proposed in~\cite{WuChenGhattas:2023:1} (detailed in~\cref{appendix:Laplace}), which is more efficient but may be inaccurate for highly non-Gaussian posteriors.
+Specifically, we compare our method against a nested Monte Carlo estimator of the iEIG (as detailed in Supplementary Material), which is computationally expensive but serves as the gold standard for nonlinear Bayesian inverse problems.
+Additionally, we compare against a method based on multiple linearizations and Gaussian approximations proposed in~\cite{WuChenGhattas:2023:1} (referred to as multi-linearization from hereinafter and detailed in Supplementary Material), which is also computationally efficient but may be inaccurate for highly non-Gaussian posteriors.